objcio/articles/2014-08-11-dependency-injection.md

 With that in place, here's the final step:

-Step 3—Create a special **testing subclass**, overriding the extracted method, like this:
+Step 3 — Create a special **testing subclass**, overriding the extracted method, like this:

     @interface TestingExample : Example
     @end